unopolicinglab/website/content/blog/25-03-31-hashimi/index.md

 ---
-title: "Drs.
-Hashimi and Ouellet: Invite Only: The Prevalence of Subgroups Within A Police Department"
+title: "Invite Only: The Prevalence of Subgroups Within A Police Department"

 authors:
 - hashimi